PureSchmaltz

 " … exclusively reserved for my inner masochist."

 Who judges Successes and failures?
-For me, I'll suggest that most of the time it's nobody but me.
-This assertion makes sense, since nobody but me witnesses most of what I do.
+For me, most of the time, it's nobody but me.
+This assertion makes sense since nobody but I witnesses most of what I do.
 I am usually the only witness to my actions.
 Only a select few of my engagements ever prove witnessable because most of them occur entirely, or mostly, in my head.
-A few busybodies with nothing better to do might be snooping over the back fence, but nobody really cares about their judgements, so they make lousy Judges, anyway.
-The ever-feared Court Of Public Opinion might render the occasional judgement, too, but only the upwardly mobile ever really care to seek their opinion.
-Bosses, spouses, and police forces each seem inattentive in comparison to my primary Judge: me, myself, and I.
+A few busybodies with nothing better to do might be snooping over the back fence, but nobody really cares about their judgments, so they make lousy Judges, anyway.
+The ever-feared Court Of Public Opinion might render the occasional decision, too, but only the upwardly mobile ever really care to seek their opinion.
+Bosses, spouses, and police forces each seem inattentive compared to my primary Judges: me, myself, and I.

-I sometimes wonder why I ever subject myself to harsh judgement.
+I sometimes wonder why I ever subject myself to harsh judgment.

 ©2023 by David A. Schmaltz - all rights reserved